WeTeam/WeBlog/how to build.md

 	solr create -c weblog-master
 	solr create -c weblog-web

+1. Copy the `managed-schema` file from the `conf` folder of an existing Sitecore core to the folders of the cores created above.
 1. Update the `WeBlog.ContentSearch.Solr.Master.config` and `WeBlog.ContentSearch.Solr.Web.config` files in the  `src/Sitecore.Modules.WeBlog/App_Config/Include/` folder to match the names of the cores created above.
 1. Deploy weblog code (rebuild the solution in VS) to ensure index configs are available.
 1. Use the indexing manager in the Sitecore control panel to populate the managed schema.
-	* If that doesn't work, copy the `managed-schema` file from the `conf` folder of an existing Sitecore core.
 1. Rebuild the indexes.

 ## Packaging ##